AIS-UCLA/website-astro/src/pages/join.md

 ### Curriculum Options

-Since Fall 2023, we have started offering multiple tracks for our intro fellowshups.
+Since Fall 2023, we have started offering multiple tracks for our intro fellowships.
 Click on the links below to explore each tracks' associated
 curricula:

 - [Reinforcement Learning](/fellowships/rl): Create an agent that learns to play connect four.